I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

-I decided to write an article about a thing that is second nature to embedded systems programmers - low level bit hacks.
+I decided to write an article about a thing that is second nature to embedded systems programmers – low level bit hacks.
 Bit hacks are ingenious little programming tricks that manipulate integers in a smart and efficient manner.
-Instead of performing some operation (such as counting the 1 bits in an integer) by looping over individual bits, these programming nuggets do the same with one or two carefully chosen bitwise operations.
+Instead of performing operations (such as counting the number of 1 bits in an integer) by looping over individual bits, these programming tricks do the same with one or two carefully chosen bitwise operations.

-The numbers in the article are 8 bit signed integers (though the operations work on arbitrary length signed integers) that are represented as two’s complement and they are usually named ‘x’.
-The result is usually ‘y’.
-The individual bits of ‘x’ are named b7, b6, b5, b4, b3, b3, b2, b1 and b0.
-The bit b7 is the sign bit (the most significant bit), and b0 is the least significant.
+Numbers in this article are 8 bit signed integers (though the operations work on arbitrary length signed integers) that are represented as two's complement and they are usually named 'x'.
+The result is usually 'y'.
+The individual bits of 'x' are named b7, b6, b5, b4, b3, b3, b2, b1 and b0.
+The bit b7 is the most significant bit (or in signed arithmetic - sign bit), and b0 is the least significant.

 I’ll start with the most basic bit hacks and gradually progress to more difficult ones.
 I’ll use examples to explain how each bithack works.

-If you are intrigued by this topic I urge you to subscribe to my blog.
-I can share a secret that there will be the 2nd part of this article where I cover more advanced bit hacks, and I will also release a cheat sheet with all these bit tricks!
-It’s well worth subscribing!
+If you like this topic, you can subscribe to my blog, or you can just read along.
+There is also going to be the second part of this article where I'll cover more advanced bit hacks, and I'll also release a cheat sheet with all these bit tricks.

 Bit Hack #1.
 Check if the integer is even or odd.